shankaritchapurapu/helidon/tests/integration/swagger-maven-plugin/README.md

 and currently has the following parameters:

-1. `server.host` - Host IP address of the server application and currently set to accept all at `0.0.0.0` 2`server.port` - Host port of the server application and currently set to `8080`
+1. `server.host` - Host IP address of the server application and currently set to accept all at `0.0.0.0`
+2. `server.port` - Host port of the server application and currently set to `8080`